-PLS 302 Government and the Economy 5 credits (PLS 202)

-Appropriate roles of government in the economy, including regulatory, spending, and taxing policies, and economic and social planning.
+PLS 302 Government and the Economy 5 credits Appropriate roles of government in the US economy, including taxation, spending, regulation, and economic and social planning.
+Contrasts with Japanese and European practices.

 PLS 304 Interests, Parties and Elections 5 credits Popular participation, group influence, party organization, and electoral choice in the American political system.